accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Job granularity__.
 Small jobs generally benefits resource schedule balance.
 Think randomly tossing balls into bins; the smaller/more balls, the balancer per bin ball count.
 The method is widely used for multi-core processing, i.e. async multi-stage pipeline.
 While small job granularity is beneficial, it costs metadata, increases IOPS, and disks still favors batches.

   * __Overload control__.
 System overload and then cascaded failures are not uncommon, e.g. synced massive cache expire, retry count amplified across layers, node failure repair/retry than bringing down more nodes, CPU/memory/network exhausted and propagating the churn, crash failover then crash again, etc. Operation control knobs, graceful degradation, circuit breaker are necessary.

+  * __Cost modeling__.
+Read/write size is the common practical cost modeling in storage systems.
+Together they compose queue count and queue size.
+The most comprehensive cost modeling as a reference can be found in DB in [query optimizers](https://mp.weixin.qq.com/s?__biz=MzI5Mjk3NDUyNA==&mid=2247483895&idx=1&sn=05b687a465f5e705dbebfdccaf478f4b&chksm=ec787b24db0ff).
+The predicted IO cost can be combined with deadline to early cancel those requests that cannot finish in time or resource limits.

 ### Performance